gardener/gardener/docs/development/component-checklist.md

 2. **Choose the proper deployment way** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/kubescheduler/kube_scheduler.go#L210-L225), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/kubescheduler/kube_scheduler.go#L442-L484), [example 3](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/kubestatemetrics/kube_state_metrics.go#L116))

    For historic reasons, resources related to shoot control plane components are applied directly with the client.
-   All other resources (seed or shoot system components) are deployed via `gardener-resource-manager`'s [Resource controller](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/docs/concepts/resource-manager.md#managedresource-controller) (`ManagedResource`s) since it performs health checks out-of-the-box and has a lot of other features (see its documentation for more information).
+   All other resources (seed or shoot system components) are deployed via `gardener-resource-manager`'s [Resource controller](../concepts/resource-manager.md#managedresource-controller) (`ManagedResource`s) since it performs health checks out-of-the-box and has a lot of other features (see its documentation for more information).
    Components which can run as both seed system component or shoot control plane component (e.g., VPA or `kube-state-metrics`) can make use of [these utility functions](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/resourceconfig.go).

 3. **Do not hard-code container image references** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/charts/images.yaml#L130-L133), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/metricsserver.go#L28-L31), [example 3](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/metricsserver/metrics_server.go#L82-L83))

    We define all image references centrally in the [`charts/images.yaml`](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/charts/images.yaml) file.
-   Hence, the image references must not be hard-coded in the pod template spec but read from this so-called ["image vector"](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/docs/deployment/image_vector.md) instead.
+   Hence, the image references must not be hard-coded in the pod template spec but read from this so-called [image vector](../deployment/image_vector.md) instead.

 4. **Use unique `ConfigMap`s/`Secret`s** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/kubescheduler/kube_scheduler.go#L181-L188), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/kubescheduler/kube_scheduler.go#L347))

    [Unique `ConfigMap`s/`Secret`s](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-immutable) are immutable for modification and have a unique name.
    This has a couple of benefits, e.g. the `kubelet` doesn't watch these resources, and it is always clear which resource contains which data since it cannot be changed.
    As a consequence, unique/immutable `ConfigMap`s/`Secret` are superior to checksum annotations on the pod templates.
-   Stale/unused `ConfigMap`s/`Secret`s are garbage-collected by `gardener-resource-manager`'s [GarbageCollector](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/docs/concepts/resource-manager.md#garbage-collector-for-immutable-configmapssecrets).
+   Stale/unused `ConfigMap`s/`Secret`s are garbage-collected by `gardener-resource-manager`'s [GarbageCollector](../concepts/resource-manager.md#garbage-collector-for-immutable-configmapssecrets).
    There are utility functions (see examples above) for using unique `ConfigMap`s/`Secret`s in Golang components.
    It is essential to inject the annotations into the workload resource to make the garbage-collection work.\
    Note that some `ConfigMap`s/`Secret`s should not be unique (e.g., those containing monitoring or logging configuration).